-In my view, likely the best result will come from a combination of a large firm managing the feasibility study but undertaking only the technical work where they can be deemed to be experts.
+In my view, likely the best result will come from a combination of a large firm managing the feasibility study but undertaking only the technical aspects for which they are deemed to be experts.

-My bottom line is that for early stage studies like a PEA, smaller engineering firms can do as good a job as larger firms.
-However one must select the right firm, review some of their more recent 43-101 reports to gauge their quality of work, and don’t hesitate to check with previous client references.
+The bottom line is that for early stage studies like a PEA, smaller engineering firms can do as good a job as larger firms.
+However one must select the right firm.
+Review some of their more recent 43-101 reports to gauge their quality of work.
+Don’t hesitate to check with previous client references.